scottybrown/shopping-exercise/README.md

 ## TODOs

--   turn on editor-based ESLinting to keep package count low
 -   move SKU constants out of checkout.js
 -   implement checkout as a class, as required
--   make sure tests cover nulls, undefined, etc
--   unit/integ tests
--   cover and test for large/floating point values/errors
 -   sensible eslint defaults
 -   measure coverage
 -   make sure a _user_ not a developer can add/remove specials
--   probably need the ability to "unscan" an item - removing the special and re-applying it if re-scanned
+-   any good checkout system needs the ability to unscan an item - though it's not in the requirements
 -   do reset in the constructor when i've got one
--   handle missing items gracefully
--   can scan in any order - cover that with a test case
 -   as well as specials, items should be taken from file